-In terms of PPG transfer, artificial bodies such as prosthetic hands, robotic arms, and telepresence robots do not have any blood flow, which means it is not possible to measure the biometric data even if a smartwatch is worn on the wrist.
-While smartwatch functions such as calling, messaging, clocking, and payment, as well as sensors such as accelerometers and GPS, can be used in artificial bodies the same as in the living body, pulse data cannot be measured.
-When a smartwatch is attached to other body parts where blood flow exists (e.g., the ankle) in order to measure pulse data, the usability of other functions (e.g., messaging) is reduced.
-Other possible methods for PPG transfer include attaching an additional PPG sensor to other body parts where blood flow exists and inputting PPG data wirelessly to the smartwatch, or detecting PPG data (or heart rate data) from sensors other than the PPG \cite{heart_rate_accelerometer, Biowatch, SeismoTracker, heart_rate_ecg, heart_rate_touchscreen}.
-However, since most of the publicly available applications that use PPG data read the values from PPG sensors equipped on the device, PPG data collected by these methods may not be usable for many applications.
-With the proposed method, even when a smartwatch is attached to an artificial body, it can read the person's pulse data by changing the light of the display under its PPG sensor in accordance with the pulse data measured at the junction of the living body and the prosthetic hand.
-It is thus possible to use the normal functions of the smartwatch since it is not modified and only the display is mounted on the artificial body.
-Users can compare various items such as the design, function, and weight of commercial smartwatches and use the model of their choice.
-In addition, the PPG sensor on the smartwatch acquires the data, without modifying the smartwatch, thus allowing the user to use common applications.
-When applied to a remote robot avatar, the operator's biometric data can be measured on the avatar's body.\par
+In terms of PPG transfer, artificial bodies and parts such as prosthetic hands, robotic arms, and telepresence robots do not have any blood flow, which makes it impossible to measure biometric data even if a smartwatch is worn on the wrist.
+While typical smartwatch functions such as calling, messaging, clocks, and payments, as well as sensors such as accelerometers and GPS sensors, can still be used with artificial limbs as with living limbs, pulse data cannot be measured.
+Meanwhile, when a smartwatch is attached to other body parts where blood flow exists (e.g., an ankle) to measure pulse data, the usability of other functions (e.g., messaging) is reduced.
+Other possible methods for PPG transfer include attachment of an additional PPG sensor to other body parts with blood flow and wireless input of the PPG data to the smartwatch, or detection of PPG data (or heart rate data) by non-PPG sensors \cite{heart_rate_accelerometer, Biowatch, SeismoTracker, heart_rate_ecg, heart_rate_touchscreen}.
+However, because most publicly available applications that use PPG data read the data from PPG sensors included in a device, the PPG data collected by these methods may not be usable for many applications.\par

+In contrast, with the proposed method, even when a smartwatch is attached to an artificial limb, the user's pulse data can be read by changing the light of the display under the smartwatch's PPG sensor in accordance with pulse data measured at the junction of the living and artificial limbs.
+It is thus possible to use the normal functions of the smartwatch, because it is not modified and only the display is mounted on the artificial limb.
+Accordingly, users can still compare various aspects of commercial smartwatches, such as the design, function, and weight, and use the model of their choice.
+In addition, the smartwatch's PPG sensor can acquire data without modification of the smartwatch, which allows the user to still use common applications.
+Furthermore, in the case of a remote robot avatar, the operator's biometric data can be measured on the avatar's body.\par

-As for fake PPG, if the PPG sensor measures an arbitrary heart rate by the proposed method, it might be possible for a malicious user to falsify the heart rate and pretend to be exercising or continuing to rest.
-If a device that utilizes the proposed method becomes widely feasible and has a significant social impact, it will be necessary to discuss the use of the current PPG sensor from the viewpoint of its vulnerability.\par
+As for recognition of fake PPG data, if a PPG sensor measures an arbitrary heart rate by the proposed method, it might be possible for a malicious user to falsify the heart rate and pretend to be exercising or continuing to rest.
+If a device using the proposed method becomes widely feasible and has a significant social impact, it will be necessary to examine the use of current PPG sensors in terms of this vulnerability.\par

-In the following sections, we introduce related works in Section \ref{sec:related} and explain the details of the proposed method in Section \ref{sec:method}.
-Section \ref{sec:evaluation} discusses the evaluation of the proposed method, Section \ref{sec:limitation} describes limitations of the proposed method, and finally Section \ref{sec:conclusion} concludes the paper.
+In the rest of the paper, we introduce related works in Section \ref{sec:related}.
+We then explain the details of the proposed method in Section \ref{sec:method} and evaluate it in Section \ref{sec:evaluation}.
+Finally, Section \ref{sec:limitation} describes our method's limitations, and Section \ref{sec:conclusion} concludes the paper.

 \section{Related Work}